-Professor Clifford Stott an expert in Crowd Behaviour and Public Order Policing, Keele University says; Incident like Mr Floyad’s death often enscalates the violent demonstration because; it show the broader experience shared by a large community.
-In this case it was about the relationship between the black community and police
+Professor Clifford Stott an expert in Crowd Behaviour and Public Order Policing, Keele University says; that incidents like Mr. Floyad’s death often escalate the violent demonstration because; they show the broader experience shared by a large community.
+In this case, it was about the relationship between the black community and the police

-He also said that violent confrontations usually arise in place where already lies structural inequalities.
-He has studied a similar case like this one, England riots, 2011.
+He also said that violent confrontations usually arise in places where already lies structural inequalities.
+He has studied a similar case like this one, the England riots, 2011.
 That riot spread like a forest fire because; demonstrators from different cities were unified by the shared hatred against police.

 Peaceful protests’ advantages

-Peaceful protest or non-violent resistances have numerous advantages over the violent protests. non-violent demonstration enables the demonstrators to hold the power and support of people; even while governed by an oppressive regime.
+Peaceful protest or non-violent resistance has numerous advantages over violent protests. non-violent demonstration enables the demonstrators to hold the power and support of the people; even while governed by an oppressive regime.

-A study on the worldwide protest revealed that a non-violent protest gains 11 times more public support; then armed protests.
+A study on the worldwide protest revealed that a non-violent protest gains 11 times more public support; than armed protests.

 Between 1900-2015, of all the non-violent protests 51% succeded; in convincing the authorities on their terms.
-But on the other hand success percentage of armed protest is 27%.
+But on the other hand success percentage of armed protests is 27%.

-Peaceful protests have a very low-risk factor and are much more organised; than the violent one.
-Successful peaceful protestors like Mahatma Gandhi and Dr Martin Luther King inspire the non-violent demonstrators.
+Peaceful protests have a very low-risk factor and are much more organized; than a violent one.
+Successful peaceful protestors like Mahatma Gandhi and Dr. Martin Luther King inspire non-violent demonstrators.

 Peaceful protests’ disadvantages

-Even though peaceful protests have become more common way; most of the demonstrators use it as a weapon against the government, but its success rate has declined after 2000.
+Even though peaceful protests have become more common way; most demonstrators use them as a weapon against the government, but their success rate has declined since 2000.

 The failure rate of these protests is 20%.
-Political and social modulation takes time therefore the results or desired changes delay.
+Political and social modulation takes time therefore the results or desired changes are delayed.
 And there always stand a strong possibility of turning violent

-Many a time when the demonstrations are over, things may again get back to be unorganised.
+Many a time when the demonstrations are over, things may again get back to being unorganized.
 And these circumstances may result in an oppressing leader yet again, but this has an equal probability of happening in the violent protests.

 Pros and cons of violent protest

-Most claim violent protest as an important tool in politics.
+Most claim a violent protest is an important tool in politics.
 Political parties sometimes genuinely inculcate violence in non-violent protests for their political benefits.

 With the violent protest decisions are passed a bit quicker.
 Violence forces the government and authorities to make the desired amendment faster.